11 secrets I learned about living after losing

 6. Invest in good eating.

-Hubby and I changed our way of eating — more fruits, veggies, whole grains, legumes; healthful fats and sugars; smaller portions of meat and seafood — and I’ve continued this way of eating in widowhood.
+My husband and I changed our way of eating — more fruits, veggies, whole grains, legumes; healthful fats and sugars; smaller portions of meat and seafood — and I’ve continued this way of eating in widowhood.
 Which means I feel strong energetic healthy.
 And this matters.

 7. Keep moving.